Decision Review System: Player reviews

 A fielding team may use the system to dispute a "not out" decision and a batting team may use it to dispute an "out" decision.
 The fielding team captain or the batter being dismissed invokes the challenge by signalling a "T" with the arms or arm and bat.
 A challenge is only used in situations that did or could result in a dismissal: for example, to determine if the ball is a legal catch (making contact with the batter's bat or glove and not touching the ground before being held by a fielder), or if a delivery made the criteria for an LBW dismissal.

 Once the challenge is invoked, acknowledged, and agreed, the Third Umpire reviews the play.

 Each team can initiate referrals until they reach the limit of unsuccessful reviews.
-This limit is two unsuccessful review requests per innings during a Test match, and one unsuccessful review request per innings during a One Day International (This limit has temporarily been raised to three per innings for tests and two for one-day matches from July 2020 as a COVID-19-related rule change).
+This limit is three unsuccessful review requests per innings during a Test match, and two unsuccessful review requests per innings during a One Day International or T20I (this limit was temporarily raised to three per innings for tests and two for one-day matches from July 2020 as a COVID-19-related rule change but has since become permanent).
 From 2013 until September 2017, the number of reviews available for a team in a Test innings was topped-up to two after 80 overs.
 From October 2017, if the on-field decision remains unchanged because the DRS shows "umpire's call", the team will not lose its review.

 Umpire's call

-The Decision Review System was originally introduced in 2008 to remove clear and obvious umpiring errors in the game.
-However, as DRS become more commonplace in the game, there were perceptions that the game was becoming too forensic and technical in decision-making and that there was a risk on-field umpires would become nothing more than "glorified coat stands".

-To better finesse the system 'Umpire's Call' was introduced in 2016 by the International Cricket Council.
-Umpire's Call is a way of saying the original decision made by the on-field umpire should stand.
-The rules of the referral system say that there needs to be a "clear mistake" by the on-field umpire to reverse the decision.

-There are numerous parameters by which a leg before wicket (LBW) decision is adjudged to be a clear mistake, including: